 \subsubsection{Metric-Based Model Analysis}

-Using the expression results from the previous experiments and the age, gender, and race attributes extracted with DeepFace~\cite{serengil2021hyperextended}, we evaluated the bias of all eight models with the metrics introduced in Sec.~\ref{sec:literature_review:bias_in_fer_algorithms}.
+Using the expression results from the previous experiments and the extracted age, gender, and race attributes, we evaluated the bias of all the models with the metrics introduced in Sec.~\ref{sec:literature_review:bias_in_fer_algorithms}.

 The first metric, Equalized Odds, examines the fairness of True Positive (TP) and False Positive (FP) rates across different groups.
 Table~\ref{tbl:bias_equalized_odds} highlights that Neutral and Happy were the most biased expressions.
 Almost all maximum biases for demographic attributes originate from these two expressions.
-For the Age attribute, Surprise emerged as the least biased expression, whereas for Gender and Race attributes, Fear showed the lowest bias.
-The Max column of this table reveals that the Age attribute consistently exhibited the lowest bias across all models.
-The Mean and STD columns further emphasize that, on average, Race was the most biased attribute across all models, while Age demonstrated the least bias.
+For the age attribute, Surprise emerged as the least biased expression, whereas for the gender and race attributes, Fear showed the lowest bias.
+The Max column of this table reveals that the age attribute consistently exhibited the lowest bias across all models.
+The Mean and STD columns further emphasize that, on average, race was the most biased attribute across all models, while age demonstrated the least bias.
 When comparing the Mean and STD values among the models, the Equalized Odds metric indicates that the ViT model was the most biased, while ResNet and XceptionNet demonstrated the lowest bias scores.

 Another metric we introduced in Sec.\ref{sec:methodology:model_analysis} is Equal Opportunity, which focuses on the ratio of TP predictions across different groups.
-Information about this metric is provided in Table~\ref{tbl:bias_equal_opportunity}.
+The information about this metric is provided in Table~\ref{tbl:bias_equal_opportunity}.
 Unlike Equalized Odds, this table shows that the Happy expression was not the most biased in terms of Equal Opportunity.
-For the Age attribute, Neutral ranked highest in bias, while for Gender and Race attributes, Happy and Surprise expressions exhibited the highest bias scores, respectively.
-Examining the Max, Mean, and STD columns of this table reveals that Race is the most bias-affected attribute across all models.
-Based on this metric, GPT-4o-mini exhibited the highest bias, while ResNet and MobileNet achieved the lowest bias scores.
+For the age attribute, Neutral ranked highest in bias, while for gender and race, Happy and Surprise expressions exhibited the highest bias scores, respectively.
+Examining the Max, Mean, and STD columns of this table reveals that race is the most bias-affected attribute across all models.
+Based on this metric, CLIP and ViT exhibited the highest bias, while ResNet and MobileNet achieved the lowest bias scores.